marcelagalvisres/marcelagalvisres.github.io/index.md

   - **Scenario 3:** _within the schools in scenario 1, target students who have a higher probability_ of dropping out as estimated with Gradient Boosting Machines

 <img src="images/color_blind.png?raw=true"/>
+Figure: Costs (bars) and benefits (line) per student retained of an intervention to prevent school dropout in different scenarios and levels of effectiveness

 - I compare these scenarios in terms of their **cost effectiveness** (cost per student retained) and **benefits** (lifetime earnings for a high school gradute)
 - The plot shows that the Prediction algorithms _can save up to 24% of the costs_ associated with an educational intervention